rodricios/wxpath/README.md

 2. Filters for links in the `<main>` section that start with `/wiki/` and do not contain a colon (`:`).
 3. For each link found,
     * it follows the link and extracts the title, URL, and short description of the page.
-    * it repeats step 2.
+    * it repeats step 2 until the maximum depth is reached.
 4. Streams the extracted data as it is discovered.

 ## `url(...)` and `///` Explained

-- `url(...)` is a special operator that fetches the content of the user-specified or internally generated URL and returns it as an HTML document for further XPath processing.
+- `url(...)` is a custom operator that fetches the content of the user-specified or internally generated URL and returns it as an `lxml.html.HtmlElement` for further XPath processing.
 - `///` indicates infinite/recursive traversal.
 It tells **wxpath** to continue following links indefinitely, up to the specified `max_depth`.
 Unlike repeated `url()` hops, it allows a single expression to describe unbounded graph exploration.
-WARNING: Use with caution and constraints to avoid traversal explosion.
+WARNING: Use with caution and constraints (via `max_depth` or XPath predicates) to avoid traversal explosion.

 ## General flow